ds-pokemon-hacking/ds-pokemon-hacking.github.io/src/gen5/universal/structures/field/maps.md

 > Author(s): [Gonhex](https://github.com/Gonhex) <br />
 > Research: [Gonhex](https://github.com/Gonhex), [Trifindo](https://github.com/Trifindo)

 The term "map" is used for areas of the game world.
 The player can navigate through them and interact with other objects placed on the map.
-Usually one map has a size of 32 by 32 tile and a maximum of four of them are loaded simultaneously.
+Usually one map has a size of 32 by 32 tiles and a maximum of four of them are loaded simultaneously.
 The maps are usually selected by the currently active "matrix" in `a/0/0/9` but there are cases where the game chooses an other map, depending on the in-game season.

 ## Table of Contents
 * [Data Location](#data-location)